Mohelnice: Administrative division

 Studená Loučka forms an exclave of the municipal territory.

 Geography

-Mohelnice is located about 21 km south of Šumperk and 30 km northwest of Olomouc.
-The eastern part of the municipal territory of Mohelnice lies in the Mohelnice Depression lowland.
-The western part lies in the Zábřeh Highlands.
+Mohelnice is located about 21 km south of Šumperk and 30 km northwest of Olomouc, in the fertile Haná region.
+The eastern part of the municipal territory with the town proper lies in a flat agricultural landscape in the Mohelnice Depression, while the western part lies in the Zábřeh Highlands.
 The highest point is the hill Hekelův kopec at 583 m above sea level.

-In the eastern part are located two artificial lakes created by flooding sandstone quarries, Mohelnické and Moravičanské.
-The easternmost part of Mohelnice with Moravičanské Lake is situated in the Litovelské Pomoraví Protected Landscape Area.
-The Mírovka Creek flows through the town into the Morava River, which forms the eastern municipal border.
+The Mírovka Stream flows through the town into the Morava River, which forms the eastern municipal border.
+In the eastern part of Mohelnice are located two artificial lakes created by flooding sandstone quarries, Mohelnické jezero and Moravičanské jezero.
+The easternmost part of Mohelnice with Moravičanské jezero is situated in the Litovelské Pomoraví Protected Landscape Area.